 - (a) the regulatory authority decides to provide an extension; or - (b)the relevant system operator informs the regulatory authority by means of a reasoned submission that the request for a derogation is complete. - 8.
 The regulatory authority shall issue a reasoned decision concerning a request for a derogation.
-Where the regulatory authority grants derogation, it shall specify its duration.

-- 9. The regulatory authority shall notify its decision to the relevant system operator requesting the derogation, the relevant TSO, ECRB and the Secretariat Agency. - 10.
+Where the regulatory authority grants derogation, it shall specify its duration. - 9.
+The regulatory authority shall notify its decision to the relevant system operator requesting the derogation, the relevant TSO, and the Agency the Energy Community Regulatory Board and the Secretariat- - 10.
 Regulatory authorities may lay down further requirements concerning the preparation of requests for derogation by relevant system operators.
 In doing so, regulatory authorities shall take into account the delineation between the transmission system and the distribution system at the national level and shall consult with system operators, power-generating facility owners and stakeholders, including manufacturers. - 11.
-A regulatory authority may revoke a decision granting a derogation if the circumstances and underlying reasons no longer apply or upon a reasoned recommendation of the Commission-Secretariat or reasoned recommendation by the ECRB Agency-pursuant to Article 65(2).
+A regulatory authority may revoke a decision granting a derogation if the circumstances and underlying reasons no longer apply or upon a reasoned recommendation of the Commission Secretariat or reasoned recommendation by the Energy Community Regulatory Board Agency pursuant to Article 65(2).